ALBANY, N.Y. (NEWS10) – A family is asking you to help them find the person who hit their loved one with a car, leaving him with serious injuries.

 NEWS10 ABC spoke exclusively with the victim, including family members.

-Fifty-eight year-old Louis Sanford, Jr. Remains here at Albany Medical Center in stable condition.
+Fifty-eight year-old Louis Sanford, Jr. is at Albany Medical Center in stable condition.
 He was alert and talking.

 Louis Sanford, Jr. was walking home from work in downtown Albany to Rensselaer, going down Broadway and heading towards Dunn Memorial Bridge.

 It’s a walk he takes almost every day.